crshmk/use-local-storage/README.md

 const userStorage = useLs<User>('user')

 // get the entire user
-// return value typed as User
+// typed as User
 userStorge.read()

-// get the name of the first preference userStorage.read<string>(['preferences', 0, 'name'])
+// get the name of the first preference
+// nested props should pass a type userStorage.read<string>(['preferences', 0, 'name'])

 // update that preference